 Know the rules.
 Make sure you read through the Travel Security Administration's tips for traveling with kids.
 Double check your baggage before you get in to the security line to make sure you are following the 3-1-1 rule for carry-on baggage.
 Basically, that means no liquids, no gels, no baby food jars, and no big tubes of diaper cream.
 If you are traveling with an infant or toddler, you are allowed to pack breastmilk, formula, juice and medications in "reasonable" quantities in your carry-on luggage.
 Just be sure to pack them together and in a separate container, and remove them from your carry-on before you go through security.

 Talk the kids through security.
 If you don't fly often, make sure your kids have a reasonable idea about what to expect when you go through security.
 But be prepared for changes, too.
 I have flown with my kids about a dozen times and the security procedures have never been precisely the same for any two flights.
-Typically, kids will have to take off their shoes, empty their pockets, send their lovey through the X-ray machine, and walk through either a metal detector or an Advanced Imaging Technology (AIT) area.
+Typically, kids (except those 12 and under) will have to take off their shoes, empty their pockets, send their luggagee through the X-ray machine, and walk through either a metal detector or an Advanced Imaging Technology (AIT) area.
 For the AIT screening, kids will have to stand in place for 5 seconds.
 Talk to you kids about this ahead of time so they have an idea of what to expect.

 Don't sit down.
 Once you make it through security, you will probably have a little time to kill.
 Don't squander it by sitting down and letting the kids dig into airplane boredom busters.
 There will be plenty of time to sit on the plane, so take advantage of this time to move.
 Ask if your airport has a play area or family lounge.
-Do some window shopping, grab a quick snack, and be sure to hit the bathroom before it's time to board the plane.
+Do some window shopping, grab a quick snack, and be sure to hit the bathroom and change your baby's diapers before it's time to board the plane.
 Check out these expert tips for amusing kids at an airport.

 When you're on the plane